Bedtime Stories (album): Singles

-30th Anniversary
+30th anniversary

 On February 17, 2025, 30 years after its release, Madonna announced through her Instagram account a reissue of Bedtime Stories, without a release date.
 On October 9, 2025, Madonna announced a November 28, 2025 release date.
-The release will consist of a collectible silver vinyl of the original album, a two-disc CD and a black LP of the Bedtime Stories: The Untold Chapter extended play with exclusive postcards.
-The companion collection includes early demos, alternate versions, and rarities that trace the evolution of studio album's sound.
-Frequent collaborator Stuart Price was responsible for the editing and mixing of the original content.
-The artwork features never-before-seen images from a 1994 shoot by Paolo Roversi, whose photos were also used for the Bedtime Story single.
-"Right on Time", a track written during the original studio sessions with producer Dallas Austin was released as a promotional single on digital platforms.
-"Love Won't Wait" is a song abandoned and not used on the Bedtime Stories album.
-Madonna and Shep Pettibone later gave it to former Take That singer Gary Barlow.
-"Let Down Your Guard", co-written with Dallas Austin, was originally a B-side song to single "Secret" in the UK and Europe, available only on CD, LP, and cassette.
-"Freedom" was released in 1997 on a charity album titled, Carnival!
-The Rainforest Foundation.
+The release consists of a collectible silver vinyl of the original album, a two-disc CD and a black LP of the Bedtime Stories: The Untold Chapter extended play with exclusive postcards.
+The companion collection includes early demos, alternate versions, and rarities that trace the evolution of the studio album's sound.
+Frequent collaborator Stuart Price edited and mixed the original content.
+The artwork features never-before-seen images from a 1994 shoot by Paolo Roversi, whose photos were also used for the "Bedtime Story" single.
+"Right on Time", a track written during the original studio sessions with producer Dallas Austin, was released as a promotional single on digital platforms.